NuGet/docs.microsoft.com-nuget/docs/reference/nuget-config-file.md

 ### disabledPackageSources

 Identified currently disabled sources.
 May be empty.
+Unless specific sources are disabled in this section, they are enabled.

 | Key | Value |
 | --- | --- |